0xee/NfcEmu/README.md

 Acknowledgements:
 -----------------

-This project uses a modified and reduced version of the T51 core from Opencores.org
+This project uses a modified and reduced version of the T51 core from Opencores.org, as well as the OSVVM verification libraries